 Recently there has been an increase in the competition among students applying to institutions abroad.
 This has brought about a rise in the number of attempts to falsify test scores.
-To combat these and other test integrity concerns, ETS employs a three-pronged approach of prevention, detection and communication to ensure the integrity of test scores.
+To combat these and other test security concerns, ETS employs a three-pronged approach of prevention, detection and communication to ensure the integrity of test scores.

 In addition, the ETS Office of Testing Integrity constantly monitors testing, investigates security issues and strives to ensure score validity worldwide, maintaining its long-standing commitment to reliable and secure test scores.

 Prevention — Five Ways ETS Works to Prevent Fraud